growfatlikeme/capstone_private/README.md

    Default Region Name (Enter region name)<br />
    Default Output Format (Leave as default as JSON)<br /><br />

-## :rocket: Cloning & Deploying this repositry
+## :rocket: Cloning & Deploying this repository

 To clone the respositry, follow these steps: